dogtagpki/pki/docs/admin/Offline_System_Certificate_Renewal.md

 - `cert-fix` must be run as `root`
 - `LDAPI` must be configured, with `root` autobinding to `cn=Directory Manager` or other account with privileges on `o=ipaca` subtree, including password reset privileges
 - The password of the specified agent account will be reset.
 If needed, it can be changed back afterwards (manually; successful execution of `cert-fix` proves that the operator has privileges to do this)
-- If Dogtag was configured to use TLS certificate authentication to bind to LDAP, the password on the `pkidbuser` account will be reset.
-(If password authentication was already used, the password does not get reset)
+- The password of the `pkidbuser` account will be reset
 - LDAPI (ldappasswd) and need to be root

 #### Usage: